-- a) (A) The Company does not carry any assets in the nature of Property, plant & equipment, as these were charged off to expenses in previous years. - (B) The company has maintained proper records showing full particulars of Intangible assets. - b) In view of non-carrying of Property, Plant & Equipment, the company does not maintain records of these assets and does not have any program for their physical verification.
-In view thereof, we are not in a position to comment on any discrepancies in such assets. - c) According to the information and explanations given to us the company does not hold any immovable properties. - d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its property, plant and equipment or Intangible assets during the year. - e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transaction Act 1988 and rules made thereunder.

-- a) The company does not carry inventory and hence no comment is made on its physical verification and any discrepancies therein. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company does not have any sanctioned working capital limit, in excess of Rupees five crores. - iii) As per the information and explanations given to us and on the basis of our examination of the records of the Company, the company has not made any investments, provided guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, LLPs or other parties. - iv) In our opinion and according to the information and explanations given to us and on the basis of our examination of the records, the Company has not given any loans, or provided any guarantee or security as specified under Section 185 and 186 of the Companies Act, 2013. - v) According to the information and explanations given to us, we are of opinion that the company has not accepted any deposit in pursuance of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed thereunder.
-Accordingly, clause 3(v) of the Order is not applicable.
+- i) - a) (A) During the year, the Company does not have anyassets in the nature of Property, plant & equipment in its financial statements. - (B) The company has maintained proper records showing full particulars of Intangible assets. - b) In view of there being no property, plant and equipment, the reporting requirements under this sub-clause is not applicable. - c) There are no immovable properties disclosed in the accompanying financial statements and hence the reporting requirements under sub-clause (c) of clause (i) of paragraph 3 of the order are not applicable. - d) As explained to us, the company has not revalued any of its Intangible assets (including Right-of-Use assets) during the year. - e) According to the information and explanations provided to us and on the basis of our examination of the records of the company, we report that no proceedings have been initiated during the year or are pending against the company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - ii) - a) In our opinion, and according to the information and explanations given to us, the company does not have any inventories.
+Hence, the reporting requirements under sub-clause (a) of clause (ii) of paragraph 3 of the order are not applicable). - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company does not have any sanctioned working capital limit, in excess of Rupees five crores. - iii) As per the information and explanations given to us and on the basis of our examination of the records of the Company, the company has not made investments, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the reporting requirement of clause 3(iii)(a), (b),(c),(d),(e) & (f) of the Order are not applicable. - iv) In our opinion and according to the information and explanations given to us and on the basis of our examination of the records, the Company has not given any loans, or provided any guarantee or security as specified under Section 185 and 186 of the Companies Act ,2013.